yalestar/yalestar.github.io/restaurants.md

 You're probably dying to know what my favorite restaurant in Portland is.
 That makes total sense; you're a curious person and enjoy learning about others.

 Well, I'm tentatively gonna go with **Maya's Taqueria**, downtown at SW 10th & Morrison.
-Sweet Baby Jesus! this place is good.
+Sweet Baby Jesus this place is good.
 It's not even anything particularly unusual or original; it's just fucking good and has a very agreeable ambience.
 And the people that work there are very friendly.
 I also really liked **Kenny & Zuke's**, but unfortunately they just closed.

 Portland has a handful of Ethiopian restaurants and they're all good.
 Of the current batch, **Bete Lukas** is my favorite, but you can't go wrong with any of them.